LeaYeh/42_minishell_tester/README.md

 ## All my STDOUT/STDERR tests fail

-  This is probably because you print something which bash does not print, at least not in non-interactive mode.
+  This is probably because you print something which bash does not print, at least not in non-interactive mode.<br>
-  What is non-interactive mode?
+  What is non-interactive mode?<br>
   Because the tester cannot simulate interactive user input coming from the terminal, it **pipes** the tests into the stdin of minishell/bash, (roughly) like this:
   ```bash
   echo -n "test-command" | ./minishell
   echo -n "test-command" | bash